Delph-Sunny/12-Employee_Tracker/README.md

 User Story Acceptance Criteria
 ```
 ```
-AS a business owner, I want to be able to view and manage the departments, roles, and employees in my company SO that I can organize and plan my business by adding, updating, deleting employees or managers,and viewing employees by managers.
+AS a business owner, I want to be able to view and manage the departments, roles,
+and employees in my company
+SO that I can organize and plan my business by adding, updating, deleting employees or managers,
+and viewing employees by managers.

 ```